radiac/nanodjango/docs/apis.rst

 =============

 The ``@app.api`` decorator is an instance of ``NinjaAPI`` which is automatically registered at the URL ``/api/``.
-This gives you an easy way to define your API
+It is only registered if used.

-endpoints:
+This gives you an easy way to define your API endpoints:

 .. code-block:: python